 Ports can be combined into an aggregate connection.
 Trunks can be manually set up or dynamically configured using Link Aggregation Control Protocol (LACP - IEEE 802.3-2005).
 The additional ports dramatically increase the throughput across any connection, and provide redundancy by taking over the load if a port in the trunk should fail.
-The switch supports up to 16/27 trunks.
+The switch supports up to 16 trunks per switch and 32 per stack.